fsheremetyeva/capstone/README.md

 ### Automation ###

 The automated deployment of GitHub updates to the test/production server is handled via GitHub web hooks with [Git-Deploy](https://github.com/vicenteguerra/git-deploy).
-Git-Deploy is a nice PHP based solution I discovered when researching deployment strategies.
+Git-Deploy is a nice PHP based solution I discovered when researching deployment strategies and was quite simple to understand its code/design.

 Git-Deploy is placed on the server and has a basic configuration file for specifying the Git URL, desired branch, and other parameters.
 These parameters are nicely documented by the project's [README](https://github.com/vicenteguerra/git-deploy/blob/master/README.md).